KanedaShotaro/vagrant-symfony/puphpet/puppet/modules/apache/README.md

 - `modsec_secruleengine`: Configures the modsec rules engine.
 Valid options: 'On', 'Off', and 'DetectionOnly'.
 Default: `modsec_secruleengine` in [`apache::params`][].
 - `restricted_extensions`: A space-separated list of prohibited file extensions.
 Default: '.asa/ .asax/ .ascx/ .axd/ .backup/ .bak/ .bat/ .cdx/ .cer/ .cfg/ .cmd/ .com/ .config/ .conf/ .cs/ .csproj/ .csr/ .dat/ .db/ .dbf/ .dll/ .dos/ .htr/ .htw/ .ida/ .idc/ .idq/ .inc/ .ini/ .key/ .licx/ .lnk/ .log/ .mdb/ .old/ .pass/ .pdb/ .pol/ .printer/ .pwd/ .resources/ .resx/ .sql/ .sys/ .vb/ .vbs/ .vbproj/ .vsdisco/ .webinfo/ .xsd/ .xsx/'.
 - `restricted_headers`: A list of restricted headers separated by slashes and spaces.
 Default: 'Proxy-Connection/ /Lock-Token/ /Content-Range/ /Translate/ /via/ /if/'.
 - `secdefaultaction`: Configures the Mode of Operation, Self-Contained ('deny') vs. Collaborative Detection ('pass'), for the OWASP ModSecurity Core Rule Set.
 Default: 'deny'.
+Fuller values can be set too like "log,auditlog,deny,status:406,tag:'SLA 24/7'"
 - `secpcrematchlimit`: Sets the number for the match limit in the PCRE library.
 Default: '1500'
 - `secpcrematchlimitrecursion`: Sets the number for the match limit recursion in the PCRE library.
 Default: '1500'
+- `logroot`: Configures the location of audit and debug logs.
+Defaults to apache log directory (Redhat: /var/log/httpd Debian: /var/log/apache2)
+- `audit_log_releavant_status`: Configures which response status code is to be considered relevant for the purpose of audit logging.
+Defaults: '^(?:5|4(?!04))'.
 - `audit_log_parts`: Sets the sections to be put in the [audit log][].
 Default: 'ABIJDEFHZ'
 - `anomaly_score_blocking`: De-/Activates the Collaborative Detection Blocking of the OWASP ModSecurity Core Rule Set.
 Default: off.
 - `inbound_anomaly_threshold`: Sets the scoring threshold level of the inbound blocking rules for the Collaborative Detection Mode in the OWASP ModSecurity Core Rule Set.
 Default: '5'.